iverberk/larasearch/README.md

 Indexing
 ---

-Larasearch exposes an Artisan command for indexing your models.
+Larasearch exposes two Artisan command for indexing your models.
 Suppose we have the following Eloquent models:

 ```PHP
 class Husband extends Eloquent {